Phu Cam Cathedral and Redeemer Church are two of the beautiful structures in Hue City, Vietnam, with a history of hundreds of years.

 A few years later, the Redemptorist church officially started building under the project of architect Nguyen My Loc.

-The inauguration ceremony and dedication were held in August 1962 under the presiding over the Archbishop Ngo Dinh Thuc.
+The inauguration ceremony and dedication were held in August 1962 under the presiding over Archbishop Ngo Dinh Thuc.

 In addition, in the past, An Cuu field was the place to grow and produce an extraordinary type of rice called de rice.
 Under the Nguyen Dynasty, this type of rice was often supplied for use in royal meals and royal banquets.